bin456789/reinstall/README.en.md

 **All features** can be used on both Linux and Windows.

 - on Linux, execute `bash reinstall.sh`
-- on Windows, execute `reinstall.bat`
+- on Windows, execute `.\reinstall.bat`

 ### Feature 1: Install <img width="16" height="16" src="https://www.kernel.org/theme/images/logos/favicon.png" /> Linux

+- The username is `root` with a default password of `123@@@`.
+It may take a few minutes after the first boot to successfully log in.
-- If no version number is entered, the latest version will be installed.
+- When installing the latest version, the version number does not need to be specified.
-- Does not include a boot partition (except for Fedora), nor a swap partition, maximizing disk space utilization.
+- Maximizes disk space usage: no boot partition (except for Fedora) and no swap partition.
-- On virtual machines, the appropriate official slimmed-down kernel will be automatically installed.
+- Automatically selects different optimized kernels based on machine type, such as `Cloud` or `HWE` kernels.
-- To install Red Hat, you need to provide the `qcow2` image link obtained from <https://access.redhat.com/downloads/content/rhel>.
+- When installing Red Hat, you must provide the `qcow2` image link obtained from <https://access.redhat.com/downloads/content/rhel>.
-- Username `root`, Default password `123@@@`.
-It may take a few minutes for the password to take effect on the first boot.
-- After reinstalling, if you need to change SSH port or switch to key-based login, be sure to modify the files inside `/etc/ssh/sshd_config.d/`.
+- After reinstallation, if you need to change the SSH port or switch to key-based login, make sure to also modify the files inside `/etc/ssh/sshd_config.d/`.
-- Optional parameters:
-  - `--password PASSWORD` Set password
-  - `--ssh-port PORT` Change SSH port (for both the target system and log observation during installation)
-  - `--web-port PORT` Change Web port (for log observation during installation)
-  - `--hold 2` Prevent entering the system after installation.
-You can connect via SSH to modify system content, with the system mounted at `/os` (this feature is not supported on Debian/Kali).

 ```bash
 bash reinstall.sh centos      9